 Leslie describes herself as a conscious thinker, supportive wife, assiduous mother, founder of TrajectUP®, and a retired corporate executive.
 After gaining 27 years of knowledge in the wireless industry, she used wisdom and her passion for creative thinking, design, and innovation to propel her into phase two of her life.
 Having a son that attended Green Meadow Waldorf School for seven years motivated her to join the advisory board.
 As his young mind developed, she saw him acquiring a level of confidence and curiosity that will serve him well as an adult.
 Her goal is to share knowledge gained from life lessons to help continue the conversation on equity-based academic support, resources, funding, hiring, and enrollment.

-Jake Lynn, President
+Jake Lynn, vice-President

 Jake Lynn is a current and alumni parent and has been a member of the Green Meadow community since 1999.
 He has served on the Advisory Board since 2004, and as its President since 2011.
 Jake and his wife, Suzanne Lynn, moved to Chestnut Ridge in 2007 to live within walking distance of school.
 A graduate of NYU's Stern School of Business, Jake works at Dell Technologies as a Client Engagement Manager and specializes in Big Data & Analytics strategy and governance consulting.